In this Article

-The health information managers I see that are most successful really learn about a multitude of different areas and then put that practice to work,” Pursley says.
+“The health information managers I see that are most successful really learn about a multitude of different areas and then put that practice to work,” Pursley says.
 “First, it’s an education base, and then it’s experience, and then it’s networking, it’s joining (your) state AHIMA associations, it’s volunteering.
 There are lots of volunteer opportunities at the state and local levels of these different organizations.
 Often, you will find a mentor there who would love to have you volunteer and would love to share their expertise with you.”

 Health information management is a fast-growing career.
-The BLS predicts an impressive 32% growth in medical and health services manager roles by 2030.
+The BLS predicts an impressive 28.3% growth in information systems manager roles through 2031.
 While not all medical and health services managers are health information managers, there’s plenty of reason to think that health information managers will see a large portion of that growth.

 Pursley expects that more roles for health information managers will open up in community and social service organizations due to their growing relationships with healthcare facilities.